getartistry/artistry/wp-content/plugins/ocean-extra/readme.txt

 == Changelog ==

+= 1.4.19 =
+- Tweak: New setting for the Custom Menu widget to allow you to open the sub menus at the parent link hover or via an icon click.

+= 1.4.18 =
+- Fixed: issue with some shortcodes and Yoast SEO.

+= 1.4.17 =
+- Tweak: Theme Panel sidebar improved.

 = 1.4.16 =
-- Fixed: NSocial Share widget not displayed in the widget page.
+- Fixed: Social Share widget not displayed in the widget page.

 = 1.4.15 =
 - Added: New widget Social Share.